c-w/gutenberg-http/README.rst

 Overview
 ========

-This project is a HTTP wrapper for the `Python Gutenberg API <https://github.com/c-w/gutenberg/>`_.
+This project is an HTTP wrapper for the `Python Gutenberg API <https://github.com/c-w/gutenberg/>`_.
 As such, it lets you search for books, retrieve information about books and get the text of books via a set of easy-to-use HTTP endpoints. `Demo <https://c-w.github.io/gutenberg-http/>`_.